One of the most significant events in the life of a person who follows Christ is his or her baptism.

 The word baptize comes from the Greek word baptizo, meaning to dip or submerge.
 Baptism was a common practice in many ancient religions as part of ceremonial washings.
 During the life of Jesus, John the Baptist baptized people to symbolize that they needed to change their lives and begin obeying God from the heart.

-When is the next time to get baptism?
+When is the next baptism?

 In Romans 6:1-4, the apostle Paul explains the symbolism of Christian baptism; baptism expresses our faith commitment to participate in Jesus’ death and resurrection: